qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 - Adds a system for **persistent reputation** based on your violent actions.
 - You can adjust how quickly people react to your past, or disable it for a cleaner sandbox-style play.

+### 'Scrapper'
+- Automatically scraps tier 1–5 weapons, attachments, clothing, quickhacks, and mods on pickup.
+- Incredibly useful for loot-heavy playthroughs, but highly recommended to tweak the settings first so you don’t destroy gear you actually want to use.
+- You can exclude specific categories or tiers through the settings panel — don’t skip this if you're running a heavily modified loot economy.

 ---

 ## 🤖 Cyberware & Combat

 ### `CyberwareEX`
-- I’ve expanded cyberware functionality with these.
+- I’ve expanded cyberware functionality with this.
 - You can enable extra implant slots, adjust restrictions, and customize loadout balance.
 - Perfect for people going for full Borg/Edgerunner builds.